camcamfresh/CS3443-Final-Project/README.md

   - Write the code you want.
 You can also push the new branch to Github to discuss the code with your team.
   - When you're done coding, and you have committed to your branch.
 You can try to merge to the master branch (only do so if your code is completed).
   - To merge a branch, you will need to checkout the master then attempt to merge with the branch you were working on.
-  - If you have a merge conflict, google it.
+  - If you have a merge conflict, double click on the files in red (in Git Perspective within Git Staging).
+This will open up a Merge Tool which will allow you to see the conflicts between when merging the two branches.
+You can only edit one, so make it what you want the result to be.
+The attempt to merge again.
+Google is your friend.

 Extra:
   - JavaFX Scene Builder